jwmansoor/cse15l-lab-reports/lab3.md

 **`grep -r -n --color " love " ./DOCSEARCH`**
 ![Image](grep--color5.png)
-* This combines three modifications and allow us to search for the string easily in the directory `./DOCSEARCH`.
+* This combines three modifications and allows us to search for the string easily in the directory `./DOCSEARCH`.